 These steps will take you from complete newbie to linking your first turns in no time.
-These are my tried and tested techniques from teaching hundreds of people to snowboard over the last 12 years and I’ve broken down each step exactly the same as I would when teaching a beginner snowboarder in person.
+These are my tried and tested techniques from teaching hundreds of people to snowboard over the last 12 years and also coached others to become snowboard instructors and I’ve broken down each step exactly the same as I would when teaching a beginner snowboarder in person.

 So let’s get started and get you up and riding!